 “We utilize Git heavily in our workflow,” reveals Salesforce lead developer Stephanie Rewis.
 “While everything can be done at the command line, I’m a visual person and I find managing multiple repos in Tower quick, simple and efficient.
 Tower keeps me productive.”

-Keep track of your favourite content with Pocket, a sort of online bookmark that keeps your articles and videos ready to access whenever you want them.
+Keep track of your favorite content with Pocket, a sort of online bookmark.
+It keeps your articles and videos ready to access whenever you want them.

 “I love using Pocket,” says creative director Jon Setzen.
 “I’ve tried a handful of other bookmarking apps and, for me, Pocket is just the best.
 I’m a sucker for anything one-click (when it’s truly one-click) and the Pocket Chrome Extension makes it easy to save articles quickly.”

-“It’s always nice to get on a plane and have a bunch of new things to read,” he adds.
-“Especially when they’re presented as beautifully and readably as Pocket does.”
+“It’s always nice to get on a plane and have a bunch of new things to read.”